MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 ```{r}
 > plot(dat, col='hotpink', type='h', main='Plot',)
 ```
-We will review in detail how to use R for basics graphics and plotting on the next lesson.
+We will review in detail how to use R for basic graphics and plot on the next lesson.

 #### More about functions